Instant Runoff Voting and the Reinforcement Paradox

 Interestingly, the corresponding probabilities under 1D Spatial and 1D Bimodal are approximately equal, perhaps because both models are symmetric about zero.
 When we unbalance the distribution under 1D Bimodal Weighted, the probabilities change significantly.
 In particular, 1D Bimodal Weighted is the only model in this study under which it is more likely to observe a plurality loser paradox than a runner-up paradox.
-We do not know with certainty the reason for this, but we speculate that it is due to different responses to the so-called ``center squeeze'' \cite{P13}.
-In one-dimensional three-candidate spatial models, the candidate lying in the center will often be the plurality loser even if they are closest to the ``median voter.''
-Using the notation of Section \ref{section:conditions}, if $C$ is the center candidate then $X_1=Y+1=0$ since these voters will second-rank the nedian candidate.
+We do not know with certainty the reason for this, but we speculate that it is due to different responses to the so-called ``center squeeze'' \cite{P13}, where the centrist candidate is the Condorcet winner but is not the IRV winner.
+In one-dimensional three-candidate spatial models, the central candidate will often be the plurality loser even if they are closest to the median voter.
+Using the notation of Section \ref{section:conditions}, if $C$ is the central candidate then $X_1=Y_1=0$ since $C$ must be second-ranked by all voters.
 Hence the conditions in Case (1) of Proposition (1) cannot be satisfied (since they imply $B$ has the majority of the first-place vote).
 The conditions in Case (2) reduce to